 customer_id INT,

-PRIMARY KEY (sale_id, saledate_int) -- the primary key can include regular columns
+PRIMARY KEY (sale_id, saledate_int) -- The primary key can include regular columns

 )